GoogleCloudPlatform/datacatalog-tag-engine/README.md

    - A service account that runs the Tag Engine Cloud Run services (both API and UI).
 This account is referred to as `TAG_ENGINE_SA`.
    - A service account that sources the metadata from BigQuery or Cloud Storage, and then performs the tagging in Data Catalog.
 This account is referred to as `TAG_CREATOR_SA`. <br>

    Why do we need two different service accounts?
 The key benefit of decoupling them is to allow individual teams to have their own Tag Creator SA.
-The Tag Engine SA has permissions to read specific data assets in BigQuery and Cloud Storage.
-For example, you can have one Tag Engine SA for the Marketing team and another one for the Logistics team.
+This account has permissions to read specific data assets in BigQuery and Cloud Storage.
+For example, the Finance team can have a different Tag Creator SA from the Finance team if they own different data assets.
 The Tag Engine admin then links each invoker account (either service or user) to a specific Tag Creator SA.
-Invoker accounts are accounts who call either the Tag Engine API or UI.
-What this allows you to do is run a single instance of Tag Engine that is shared across multiple teams, each with their own data assets. <br><br>
+Invoker accounts call Tag Engine through either the API or UI.
+This allows the Tag Engine admin to run and maintain a single instance of Tag Engine, as opposed to one instance per team. <br><br>

 2. Create an OAuth client: